Agoric/agoric-sdk/COVERAGE.md

 ## Caveat

-Until each module can be migrated to support Node.js's builtin ESM implementation (`NESM`), the coverage line numbers will be out-of-sync with reality.
+Until each module can be migrated to support Node.js's builtin ESM implementation (`nesm`), the coverage line numbers will be out-of-sync with reality.

 In addition, we will have to implement source maps in all of our